 The following pests are the most commonly found pests in the central Ohio region.
-These pests can successfully be treated yourself by using the products sold at our retail store (link to that page) along with our simple product applications.

 Small Ants (Pavement Ant, Acrobat Ant, Odorous House Ant)